CPA AUD Study Guide (2026)

 Tips From Experience

 Think like an auditor.
 Every audit procedure exists to address a specific risk.
-When you encounter a question, identify the risk first, then evaluate whether the proposed procedure addresses it.
+When a question lands, name the risk first, then judge whether the proposed procedure addresses it.

 Learn the framework, not the list.
-AUD has many specific procedures, but they all follow the same logic: assess risk, design a response, gather evidence, form a conclusion.
-If you understand the framework, you can reason through unfamiliar questions.
+AUD has a long list of specific procedures, but they all follow the same logic: assess risk, design a response, gather evidence, form a conclusion.
+Hold the framework and you can reason through questions you have never seen.

 Do not skip ethics.
-Professional responsibilities and independence are tested throughout AUD, both in their own content area and woven into other questions.
-Budget dedicated study time for the AICPA Code of Professional Conduct.
+Professional responsibilities and independence show up throughout AUD, both in their own content area and woven into other questions.
+Block out dedicated time for the AICPA Code of Professional Conduct.

 Free Resources